4itor/moai/README.md

 The keyboard is caseless, using just the plate and the pcb, with a maple woodcut (3.3mm height) between both.
 No screws, the soldered switches keep everything in place.

-The wood gives enough stability and it's quite sturdy compared to other caseless builds I've done before
+The wood gives enough stability and it's quite sturdy compared to other caseless builds I've done before that used screws.

 ## About moai